AnthonyCxx/Notes-and-Writeups/Python/Data and Datatypes/Dictionary.md

 ### _.get()_
 _.get()_ provides a safe way to access dictionary values.
-If the key/value pair does not exist for a given key, then it will return none (unless you provide a different default value as a second argument).
+If the key/value pair does not exist for a given key, then it will return _None_ (unless you provide a different default value as a second argument).

 ```Python
 ages = {"Harold":None, "Charlie":21, "Sun Tzu":2570}